 You will learn:

-You will learn how to go beyond the basics of Python and learn how to be comfortable enough build their own Python scripts to complete advanced tasks.
-We’ll cover how to use Python to interact with the Windows operating system to glean information from the system.
+You will learn how to go beyond the basics of Python and learn how to be comfortable enough to build your own Python scripts to complete advanced tasks.
+The course will cover how to use Python to interact with the Windows operating system to glean information from the system.
 We’ll also look at some Python scripts to understand how they were constructed in order to achieve its malicious intent.

 You will need: